reactivego/rx/OPERATORS.md

 }
 fmt.Println(goroutine, "SUBSCRIBING...")
 subscription := rx.From(1, 2, 3).Delay(10 * ms).SubscribeOn(goroutine).Subscribe(observer)
-// Mpte that without a Delay the next Println lands at a random spot in the output. fmt.Println("WAITING...") subscription.Wait() fmt.Println(goroutine, "DONE")
+// Note that without a Delay the next Println lands at a random spot in the output. fmt.Println("WAITING...") subscription.Wait() fmt.Println(goroutine, "DONE")